Farm Visits in Alberta

 "A great way to connect you more to where your food comes from..."

 With summer just around the corner, I thought I would compile a list of my favourite local farms that you can visit.
-If you follow my Instagram (@culinarycalgary) and that of my partner (@cookcanada), you’ve probably seen how much we like to visit nearby food producers.
+If you follow my Instagram (@culinarycalgary), you’ve probably seen how much we like to visit nearby food producers.
 I’ve been so impressed with the variety and quality of the products available in our province, as well as the producers' passion and willingness to share what they do.
 Alberta has an abundance of producers that you can buy directly from, and in some cases, you can even harvest your own products.
 Doing this is a great way to connect you more to where your food comes from, and it is fun for the whole family too.
 The list below only includes farms and producers that we have already visited, but I know there are plenty more out there that we have yet to visit (I will update this list as we go), so please comment and mention your favourites.
 Make sure to check your destination’s website prior to visiting, as opening hours and product availability can change.
 It is always worth following farms on social media (Instagram/Facebook), as this is often where they post their most up-to-date information.
 So, here is the list for you to get out there, and support local:

 What they are known for: Berries What they also produce: Vegetables (pre-picked) & sea buckthorn berries Pro tip: If you are interested in the sea buckthorn, bring clippers.
 Clip the berry laden branches into a bucket, freeze these once you get home, and knock off the berries once frozen.
 The name says it all, they come with some very nasty thorns.
 About: Billy Co.
 Junction is a berry-lover’s paradise, growing raspberries (red and yellow), honeyberries/haskaps, saskatoon berries, black currants, and sour cherries.
 Their quaint farm store sells pre-picked veggies, and a wide variety of preserves and pickles they make.
 Another very unique element of this farm is that they also have a Bed & Breakfast suite on-site.
 We stayed a night and went berry picking in the morning, and since it was early in the morning, we had the entire u-pick to ourselves.